Considerations for restoring a virtual machine

-When the source virtual machine (MS SQL) is backed up, Phoenix takes VSS snapshots of the drives where the database files reside and then backs up the entire disk attached to the source virtual machine.
-These disks (vmdk files) are then uploaded to Phoenix Cloud.
+When the source virtual machine (MS SQL) is backed up, Druva Phoenix takes VSS snapshots of the drives where the database files reside and then backs up the entire disk attached to the source virtual machine.
+These disks (vmdk files) are then uploaded to Druva Cloud.

 Now while restoring, because VSS is a proprietary feature of Windows, a Windows virtual machine (staging) is required to read the disks.
-A staging virtual machine is used to attach and mount the selected vmdk (disks) to this staging virtual machine, from where Phoenix reads SQL data for restoring to the target virtual machine.
+A staging virtual machine is used to attach and mount the selected vmdk (disks) to this staging virtual machine, from where Druva Phoenix reads SQL data for restoring to the target virtual machine.

 The Windows staging virtual machine should meet the following criteria:

 - The staging virtual machine must be in the same vCenter or ESXi (if standalone) as the target virtual machine.

 - The staging virtual machine must not be configured for backup in Druva Phoenix, except when the target virtual machine is used as a staging virtual machine.

 - The staging virtual machine must be a Windows server at version same or higher than the source virtual machine.
 The staging virtual machine does not require any additional resources, it should just meet the minimum requirements of a Windows server.
-The staging server is not used for a resource-intensive operation but just to attach and mount the disks for Phoenix to read the data from.
+The staging server is not used for a resource-intensive operation but just to attach and mount the disks for Druva Phoenix to read the data from.

 - Windows Server virtual machines such as Windows Server 2016 must be used for staging and not client virtual machines such as Windows 8 and 10.